Published on October 14, 2021 – Last Updated on March 29, 2022

 How to ease tailbone pain pregnancy?

-The first step to address the exacerbate tailbone pain is to rest, relax, and avoid any kind of straining or pressure on your back.
+The first step to address the exacerbated tailbone pain is to rest, relax, and avoid any straining or pressure on your back.
 You might also want to try some stretching that helps release the tightness in the pelvic floor muscles.
 When you’re sitting down, try getting up every 10-15 minutes and taking a few steps to ease stiffness in the lower back.

 The safest way to treat tailbone-related pains is usually with over-the-counter medications that ease inflammation or muscle relaxers for very intense pain.
-Your doctor may prescribe stronger medications, especially if you are experiencing severe back pain.
+However, your doctor may prescribe stronger medications, especially if you are experiencing severe back pain.

 In the first trimester, many women experience pelvic pain and tailbone strain related to the rapid hormone changes taking place.

-In the third trimester, back pain, tailbone pain, and sciatica from the weight of your baby will be a problem.
+In the third trimester, back pain, tailbone pain, and sciatica from your baby’s weight will be a problem.
 Try to avoid sitting as much as you can.

-In all cases, don’t do any kind of vigorous exercise that causes strain or pressure on the abdominal muscles until you give birth.
+In all cases, don’t do any vigorous exercise that causes strain or pressure on the abdominal muscles until you give birth.

 What About Exercises for Tailbone Pain While Pregnant?

-Here are a couple of exercises that can help ease tailbone pain:
+Here are a couple of exercises that can help ease tailbone area pain: